Second Epistle to Timothy: Content

-Portions of 2 Timothy parallel the Epistle to the Philippians, also believed to be written (with Timothy's help) near the time of Paul's death.
+Portions of 2 Timothy parallel the Epistle to the Philippians, also believed to have been written (with Timothy's help) near the time of Paul's death.

 Based on the traditional view that 2 Timothy was Paul's final epistle, chapter 4 talks (v.
 10) about how Demas, formerly considered a "fellow worker", had deserted him for Thessalonica, "having loved this present world".
 In sharp contrast to his dispute with Barnabas over Mark (Acts 15:37–40), which resulted in the two parting ways, Paul now considered Mark to be "profitable to the ministry" (v.
 11).
-The chapter also features the only biblical mention of Linus (v.
+Chapter 4 also features the only biblical mention of Linus (v.
 21), who in Catholic tradition is listed as Peter's immediate successor as Bishop of Rome.

 In the epistle, Paul asks Timothy to bring his coat and books to him next time he sees him.

+2 Timothy 2:14-16 contains a number of commands addressed to Paul's co-worker (in the second person) about how one to teach or relate to those in disputes pertaining heresy.
+The teaching of Paul was regarded authoritative by Gnostic and anti-Gnostic groups alike in the second century, but this epistle stands out firmly and becomes a basis for anti-Gnostic positions.